ysongh/CheapNYC-App/README.md

 ### What I Did?

-- Add user favorites deals to user profile
+- Display user favorites deals and deals they made on user profile